Luke Smith (The Sarah Jane Adventures): Series

 In the final part of the Doctor Who special "The End of Time" (2010), Luke is nearly hit by a car while crossing the road and talking on his mobile phone; he is saved by the Doctor prior to his pending regeneration.
 The Doctor then waves to Sarah Jane and Luke before stepping into his TARDIS and disappearing.
 At the beginning of The Sarah Jane Adventures Series 4 (2010), Luke is written out during the episode The Nightmare Man as the character departs to attend the University of Oxford after having taken his A Levels ahead of schedule, although makes regular cameo appearances episode-to-episode in communicating with his friends and mother via webcam.
 In the series finale, Goodbye, Sarah Jane Smith, Luke makes a full appearance in part two.
 He drives down from Oxford to assist Rani and Clyde against nefarious alien Ruby White (Julie Graham), who has his mother held captive.
 He puts his intelligence to good use, and with some long-distance assistance from K-9 (who is based in Oxford), he defeats Ruby and saves his mother.
-He also appears in the Series 5 opener, Sky (2011), on a web cam, his clothes subsequently being lent to Sky Smith (Sinead Michael), another genetically-engineered child who becomes Luke's adopted sister at the episode's conclusion.
+He also appears in the Series 5 opener, Sky (2011), on a web cam, his clothes subsequently being lent to Sky Smith (Sinead Michael), another genetically engineered child who becomes Luke's adopted sister at the episode's conclusion.
 He makes a final appearance in the series finale, The Man Who Never Was.
 When Luke visits from Oxford, he and Sky finally meet one another in person and bond for the first time.

 "Farewell, Sarah Jane"

-Luke makes a further appearance in "Farewell, Sarah Jane" (2020), an epilogue for the series where years after the events of the main series, he has now come out as gay and is happily married and is now working with UNIT.
-He finds out whilst being in Geneva, that Sarah Jane has passed away and along with Clyde and Rani, he organises her funeral where everyone is celebrating her life.
+Luke appears in "Farewell, Sarah Jane" (2020), an epilogue for the series.
+Set several years after the events of the main series, Luke has come out as gay, is happily married to Sanjay and is now working for UNIT.
+While in Geneva, Luke learns that Sarah Jane has passed away and along with Clyde and Rani, he organises her funeral where everyone is celebrating Sarah Jane's life.

+Audio

+Knight reprised his role in 2023 for the second volume of Rani Takes on the World, a Big Finish audio-drama spinoff set fifteen years after the events of The Sarah Jane Adventures, reuniting with his former castmates Anjili Mohindra (Rani) and Daniel Anthony (Clyde).
+Luke was mentioned in the series' first volume "Beyond Bannerman Road" but does not appear.
+The second volume, "The Revenge of Wormwood", was released in December 2023 and features the return of Samantha Bond as Mrs. Wormwood.